-1. Next in order to properly execute the new auto-sensitivity module, you need to have at least 24 hour worth of pump history data and enough bg readings (past 24 hours).
-In your openaps ini apply the following changes:
+1. Next in order for the new auto-sensitivity report to run, you need to have at least 24 hours worth of pump history data and enough bg readings (24 hours).
+In your openaps.ini apply the following changes:

 '''

-[report "[Your Path]/glucose.json"]
+[report "monitor/glucose.json"]

 device = cgm

 use = iter_glucose

 reporter = JSON

 count = 288

 '''

-Note: If using Nightscout add count=288 to your entries.json API call as a querystring parameter For NS it will look something like this depending on how you implement it (note the ?count=288) that is what you have to add
+(NOTE: if using Nightscout, add count=288 to your entries.json API call as a querystring parameter)